This tape art portrait will help you get your craft mojo on if you’re in a creative slump!

 I actually mis-measured the first time and made all my squares too small!
 Like Elvis once said, ‘when things go wrong, don’t go with them’.
-So in this instance, I flipped over the plastic and started the background all over again!
+So in this instance, I flip over the plastic and start the background all over again!
 If you want to avoid my mistake, heed the sage advice to measure twice and cut once!
 As a DIY blogger though, I have to admit that I welcome my mistakes.
 The more mistakes I make, the more I learn about how to perfect my craft technique and pass that along to you!

 I rolled out a piece of duct tape for the first background colour onto my glossy backing and cut it with scissors.
 Then I measured my square and cut it to length on a paper cutter.

 Once I had all my background colours cut, I referred back to my colour list to double check before placing them onto each square.
 You could also lightly pencil in your colours on the actual backing first, but be sure to erase them because colours like white will show the pencil marks right through it!

 Because I initially made the squares too small, I ended up having to overlap the duct tape to get a larger sized square.
 As you can see below, the squares are larger than the width of the duct tape so you’ll end up with a seam.
 I first added a strip about 3/8″, then I overlapped the full width of the duct tape on top of that to prevent it from lifting: